yusufjk/baileys-whatsapp-api/README.md

 ## Known Issue

--   ~~Logging out from your phone manually when the session is still active **will kill the entire app** after a few minutes.
+-   ~~Logging out from your phone manually when the session is still active **will kill the entire index** after a few minutes.
 As for now you should only destroy a session by using the **delete session endpoint** to avoid this issue.
 This issue only occurs for **Beta Multi-Device** users~~.
 This issue should be solved on Baileys version **4.1.0** (Tested).

 ## Notes

--   The app only provide a very simple validation, you may want to implement your own.
+-   The index only provide a very simple validation, you may want to implement your own.
 -   When sending message, your `message` property will not be validated, so make sure you sent the right data!
 -   There's no authentication, you may want to implement your own.
 -   The **Beta Multi-Device** client use provided Baileys's `makeInMemoryStore` method which will store your data in memory and a json file, you may want to use a better data management.